TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 module load VMD
 ```

-On **viz** environment is set up by the commands:
+On **viz** the environment is set up by the commands:

 ```sh
 module load viz
 module load VMD
 ```

-On **base** environment is set up by the commands:
+On **base** the environment is set up by the commands:

 ```sh
 module load green
 module load VMD
 ```

-User also needs to agree with the licenses, as described above.
+The user also needs to agree with the licenses, as described above.

 #### Running VMD

-VMD is executed by command `vmd` and reads various input and output formats.
+VMD is executed by the command `vmd` and reads various input and output formats.

 ```sh
 vmd job.mol